What are the best things to do in Florida? Here are some of my favourites.

-We have been to Florida 10 times – may be more, who knows?
-There are a few good reasons to visit Florida for us Europeans and to be honest, I never have a list of ‘things to do in Florida’ as it normally flows so well.
+We have been to Florida 10 times – maybe more, who knows?
+There are a few good reasons to visit Florida for us Europeans and to be honest, I never have a list of ‘things to do in Florida’ as our trips normally flow so well.
 But let’s try and do this, shall we?

 1. Go To The Beach

 Soft white sand?
 Check.
 Beautiful warm turquoise water?
 Check.
 Sun loungers at the beach?
 Mostly check.
 With 1200 miles (about 1931 km) of coastline, the Sunshine State’s beaches are some of the best you can find in the USA, for just about anyone.

 There are family-friendly beaches, dog-friendly beaches, beaches on the Atlantic Ocean, and beaches on the Gulf of Mexico.
 I also appreciate how they like to lie down in sun loungers when enjoying the fabulous weather.

 Whether you stay nearer to Miami or hop on to the Gulf Keys, you will not be disappointed.
 Longboat Key in Sarasota is not to be missed.
 It is a small piece of paradise that is only 15 minutes from downtown Sarasota and is simply beautiful.
 It is obvious why Siesta Key Beach is considered one of the best beaches in the USA, yet be prepared to rent chairs, not loungers while exploring this stretch of sand.

 The big pink crab legs are from Alaska, the lobster from Maine but everything else on this photo comes from Florida and they quite like to eat their seafood au natural (like most of Europeans).